Umbria Road Cycling: Loop Tour Through Lush and Scenic Landscape

 Day 4: Rest Day or Ride around Lake Trasimeno (58 miles/94 km)

 Today you will reach the fortified hill town of Gubbio.
-You will cycle through the mountains.
-It is a beautiful tour through the green hills of the lower Apennines.
-You visit Montone, a quiet little town built (1,582 feet/482 m) on a hilly ridge, situated between the Lana and Carpina streams, which are both tributaries of the Tiber.
-It’s going slowly uphill to Pietralunga with its old partially, walled-in centre and the Long bards Castle (8th century).
-You will pass Cagli in the region Le Marche and from there you arrive to Gubbio, where you will stay in a hotel in the center of town.
+You will cycle through the mountains and the green hills of the lower Apennines.
+You'll visit Montone, a quiet little town built (1,582 feet/482 m) on a hilly ridge, situated between the Lana and Carpina streams, which are both tributaries of the Tiber.
+Then, the route takes you slowly uphill to Pietralunga with its old partially, walled-in centre and the Long Bards Castle (8th century).
+You will enter Le Marche and cycle along a quiet country road to arrive in Gubbio, where you will stay in a hotel in the center of town.

 Overnight in Gubbio.